EventStore/documentation/docs/server/5.0.9/server/operations/scavenging.md

 :::::

 ::: tip Next steps
 For better scavenge performance, you can set the number of threads to use.
 If you need to restart a stopped scavenge, you can specify the starting chunk ID.
-[Find out more in the API reference](xref:eventstore.com%2FHTTP%20API%2F5.0.4%2FScavenge%20a%20node).
 :::

 You can also start scavenges from the _Admin_ page of the Admin UI.